Adoption of the Constitution of Ireland: Motivation for change

 There were two main motivations for replacing the constitution in 1937.
 Firstly, the Irish Free State constitution of 1922 was, in the eyes of many, associated with the Anglo-Irish Treaty.
 The largest political group in the anti-treaty faction, who opposed the treaty initially by force of arms, had boycotted the institutions of the new Irish Free State until it reorganised as the Fianna Fáil party in 1926.
 In 1932 they were elected into power under the leadership of Éamon de Valera.

 After 1932, some of the articles of the original Constitution which were required by the Anglo-Irish Treaty were dismantled by acts of the Oireachtas, as permitted in British law by the Statute of Westminster 1931.
 These amendments removed references to the Oath of Allegiance, appeals to the United Kingdom's Judicial Committee of the Privy Council, the British Crown and the Governor General.
 The sudden abdication of Edward VIII in December 1936 was quickly used to redefine the royal connection via the Executive Authority (External Relations) Act 1936.
-Nevertheless, the Fianna Fáil government, led by Éamon de Valera, still desired to replace the constitutional document they saw as having been imposed by the UK government in 1922.
-The desire to replace the Constitution of the Irish Free State was motivated largely by the association of the existing constitution with the Anglo-Irish Treaty, and a belief that it had been imposed upon Ireland by the government of the United Kingdom.
+Nevertheless, the Fianna Fáil government, led by Éamon de Valera, still desired to replace the Constitution of the Irish Free State, due to a belief that it had been imposed upon Ireland by the government of the United Kingdom, and its association with the Anglo-Irish Treaty.
 The main opponents of the Treaty had been elected to power as Fianna Fáil under Éamon de Valera in 1932, and a commitment was made to replace the constitution of the Free State.
 So closely tied to the policies of Fianna Fáil was the proposed new constitution that the 1937 referendum has been described as a vote of confidence in the republican government.
 After a new constitution was drafted by John Hearne, supervised by de Valera, the draft was debated and approved by the Oireachtas.
 The Oireachtas passed the Plebiscite (Draft Constitution) Act 1937, which allowed for a plebiscite to be held on the new constitution.

 The second motive for replacing the original constitution was primarily symbolic.
 De Valera wanted to put an Irish stamp on the institutions of government, and chose to do this in particular through the use of Irish-language nomenclature.